Micaela-Abrahams/POS-Challenge/README.md

 The purpose of the Point of Sale System is for the user to select items from the provided list & add them to the order.

-The Ordering System will take the user through 3 pages:
+The POS System will take the user through 3 pages:

-Index Page [index.php]
+1. Index Page [index.php]
-Payment page [payments.php]
+2. Payment page [payments.php]
-Confirmation page [confirmation.php]
+3. Confirmation page [confirmation.php]

 ### Index.php
 When the user selects an item, the items selcted will get added to a table, this table will display the item name, the cost & the barcode number.